NarawishS/Game-of-Life/README.md

 ![startview](https://github.com/NarawishS/pa4-NarawishS/blob/master/src/image/configure.jpg?raw=true)

 1. choose the resolution
-2. choose cell's size
+2. choose cell size
-3. check if you want the game to loop around edge case or not
+3. check loop if you want the game to loop around border

 the application should look like this after you click Play!